evanmang/ossining-school-today/README.md

 - 🌐 Bilingual support (English/Spanish)
 - 📱 Mobile-friendly design
 - 🔗 Shareable URLs for family members
-- 📱 iOS Widget generation for use with the Scriptable App.
+- 📱 iOS Widget generation for use with the Scriptable App
+- 🔗 Clickable links to fdmealplanner for detailed menu information
+- ↩️ Seamless navigation with state preservation between setup and child pages

 ## Local Development